Trucking Accident Attorneys Serving Florida

 - Do not speak with representatives from the insurance company.
 You will need to notify your own car insurance provider of the accident as soon as possible.
 However, if an adjuster for the trucking company’s insurance provider tries to contact you, it is important to end the conversation and seek legal guidance as soon as possible.
 You are under no obligation to make a statement or provide records to any other driver’s insurance company, and doing so could seriously harm your case.

-- Contact a truck accident lawyer.
+- Contact an Orlando truck accident lawyer.
 The extent of your injuries and the damages you may be facing after a tractor trailer accident are overwhelming.
 The insurance company will immediately begin its case to underpay or deny your claim.
 Therefore, it is in your best interest to begin working with an experienced attorney as soon as possible.

 Your truck accident lawyer will thoroughly investigate the accident.
 This includes not only thoroughly documenting the scene but researching the truck driver (including his/her driving record, previous substance abuse citations and convictions, medical fitness evaluations, and more), the trucking company (including previous violations of FMCSA and state regulations, the truck driver’s service log, electronic evidence, maintenance records for the truck, etc.), and any other parties that may be at fault.